tilomitra/bedrock/README.md

 - Support for multiple environments (dev, stage, prod)

 ## Why should you use it?
 Use Bedrock to set up a production-ready Node webapp in under 10 minutes.
 You get user authentication, security, a front-end framework, and more.

+Bedrock provides a great development experience.
+It supports React Hot Loading so you can build React components and view your changes in real-time without refreshing your page.
+If your data is stored in a Flux Store, it is preserved while you make changes.

 At SoundHound, we use a version of Bedrock for many of our internal web applications.
 It is great for dashboards, CRUD webapps, and more.